 When Rayne was old enough to tell me she didn’t want me to brush her hair I was conflicted.
 I didn’t want to tell her that having nicely brushed hair would make her look pretty or beautiful as I wanted her to know that beauty is more than just appearance and plus she was beautiful no matter what her hair looked like.
 Young girls have enough pressure from social media etc these days, I did not want to add to this pressure at such a young age.
 It also didn’t feel right to me to make her sit and have her hair brushed when she didn’t want to.
 For what reason would I be making her?
 To appease me, her grandparents, her friend’s parents, teachers??
 So that I wouldn’t get judged as a parent for not brushing my child’s hair?
 All these things didn’t seem as important to me as my daughter’s right to say “no”, her control over her own body; her autonomy.

 You see, I want my daughter’s to know that they can say “no” whenever they want to.
-They can say no to their friends if they don’t wan to play something that doesn’t feel right to them, they can say no to drugs if they want to, they can say no to sex if they want to.
+They can say no to their friends if they don’t wan to play something that doesn’t feel right to them, they can say no to hugs if they don’t want to be touched by others and as they get older it will hopefully give them the confidence and power to own their bodies.
 How can I help them to understand and learn this if I am forcing them to do something they do not want, for the purpose of making them look a certain way; a way that is socially acceptable.

-This is why I have never forced my children to allow me to brush their hair (except for when Rayne has had head lice).
+This is why I have never forced my children to allow me to brush their hair.

 I have had comments and looks from people about Rose’s hair being dreadlocked and about Rayne’s hair being dry or about it being shaved on the sides.
 I have seen little girls with silky, moist curls and have doubted myself for allowing my girls to look what some people would consider to be unkempt.
 I have been close to bribing them to allow me to brush their hair or scaring them by telling them it would need to be shaved if they didn’t let me brush it.
 I am so thankful that I did not go ahead and do these things as it would have been for the benefit of others, not the benefit of my children, who I want to grow up knowing that their body is theirs and theirs only.